Dealing With Anger in Marriage

 The Problem With Anger In Marriage

 It’s not whether we get angry, but what we do with it that matters.
 It’s how we handle the angry emotions we feel toward our spouse when it occurs.
-Are we going to allow our anger to spew out and hurt our spouse emotionally.
-Or are we going to learn to find ways to express ourselves appropriately – ways to express our anger in appropriate ways that enables our spouse to feel safe amidst the upsets that inevitably happen in every marriage from time to time?
+Are we going to allow our anger to spew out and hurt our spouse emotionally?
+Or, are we going to find ways to express ourselves appropriately?
+We must find ways to express our anger in appropriate ways enabling our spouse to feel safe amidst the upsets that inevitably happen in every marriage from time to time.

-In order to do so, it helps if we understand that anger in and of itself is not wrong.
-Anger is a God-given emotion, a natural emotion common to each of us, a human emotion that happens naturally, in response to one’s perception of a threat to our security and well-being.
-Emotions are simply a part of our human makeup, and yet they are subject to our management and control.
+To do so, it helps if we understand that anger in and of itself is not wrong.
+Anger is a God-given emotion common to each of us.
+In addition, anger is a human emotion that happens naturally in response to one’s perception of a threat to our security and well-being.
+Emotions are simply a part of the way God wired us.
+And yet they are subject to our management and control.
 Everyone experiences anger, some more intensely and frequently than others.
 It’s not whether we are going to get angry, but what we do with it that matters.

-Though anger is an emotion common to all of us, few people are naturally skilled at being able to control this unruly emotion in healthy ways so that it does not become an emotional threat to others around us.
+Though anger is an emotion common to all of us, few people are naturally skilled at being able to control this unruly emotion in healthy ways so that it does not become an emotional threat to our spouse and children.
 Most of us rely on a few specific ways of dealing with our anger that we learned as children and took with us into adulthood.
-These “inherited” ways of dealing with anger in marriage often have a destructive impact upon ourselves and upon those closest to us.
+These “inherited” ways of dealing with anger in marriage often have a destructive impact on ourselves and upon those closest to us.
 Recognizing what makes us angry can help us find better ways to cope with this emotion.

-Researchers tell us that anger in marital relationship is more prevalent than in any other relationships and that inability to express one’s anger appropriately is the principal cause of harmful interactions within marriage.
+Researchers tell us anger in a marital relationship is more prevalent than in any other relationship.
+Thus the inability to express one’s anger appropriately is the principal cause of harmful interactions within marriage.
 The success or failure of a marriage may depend on the way spouses manage and express their angry feelings.

 l.
-For example, research demonstrated that a 10-fold increase in risk for symptoms of depression is associated with anger in marriage and marital discord.
+For example, research demonstrated that a 10-fold increase in risk for symptoms of depression is associated with anger and marital discord.
 Excessive anger in marriage is also associated with increased blood pressure, impaired immune function, and a poorer prognosis for spouses with coronary artery disease and congestive heart failure.
-Psalm 37:8 tells us to cease from anger; it can cause bodily harm.
+In short, anger is unhealthy.
+The Bible in Psalm 37:8 tells us to cease anger; it can cause bodily harm.

 Couples need to learn how to express and acknowledge anger while managing and containing it to avoid hurting their partners, says Nancy Hudson of the Ohio State University.
-She suggests to begin by being open and honest and using “I feel” statements to help you communicate your anger to your spouse appropriately.
+She suggests beginning by being open and honest and using “I feel” statements to help you communicate your anger to your spouse appropriately.
 There are practical, workable things you can do to avoid letting your anger get out of hand.
-Make a commitment to refuse to belittle your partner.
+It starts with making a commitment to do whatever it takes to put an end to angry outbursts and belittling your partner.